 “Please.
 Be brave.
 Take risks.
 Act.
 Invent.
 Write.
 Create.
 Today.
 While there is time.”

 Steven also takes you along to his sets.
 He shows you the behind-the-scenes, how he lights the set, what camera he uses.
-He explains why you should show a character by itself, how he prepares a scene and why the moment before an event holds the drama.
-Like my cat doing his shoulder blade movement as he sneaks towards me while I dangle a piece of string and contemplate death.
+He explains why you should show a character by itself, how he prepares a scene, and why the moment before an event holds the drama.
+Like my cat doing his shoulder blade movement as he sneaks towards me while I dangle a piece of string, and contemplate what heaven will be like.

-Always talk to them privately, up close, and not yell for behind the monitors.
-Having a quiet set and eliminating distractions is important to help the actors get into character and feel safe.
+Always talk to them privately, up close.
+Do not yell from behind the monitors.
+Having a quiet set, and eliminating distractions is important to help the actors get into character, and feel safe.

 What is also great to see is the behind-the-scenes preparation in relation to the finished filmed scene.
 Here are two clips of Last Call.